 However, not all dashboards are equal.

-And the most crucial business intelligence dashboard types include: operational, analytical, collaborative, and predictive.
+The most crucial business intelligence dashboard types include: operational, analytical, collaborative, and predictive.

 And it’s crucial to find the right fit for your organization’s needs when choosing dashboard software.

 - The Key Metrics For Monitoring Data and Performance

 - What Are Metrics Used For?

 - How Would The Dashboards You Recommend Help Them Better Accomplish Their Goals?